TeXmeijin/prettier-eslint-stylelint-config-on-vuejs-project/README.md

 # About

-This repository shows a sample of Vue.js project configuration for Prettier, ESLint, StyleLint.
+This repository shows a sample of Vue.js project configuration using Prettier, ESLint, StyleLint.

 ```
   "lint-staged": {